Turkey: 2 dead in explosion in Izmir

 Story highlights

-- Two killed in attack
+- Two people killed in attack in front of courthouse

 - Police neutralize two assailants

-(CNN)Two people were killed in an explosion Thursday near a courthouse in the city of Izmir, western Turkey, the country's state-run Anadolu news agency reports.
+(CNN)Two people were killed in an explosion Thursday near a courthouse in the city of Izmir in western Turkey, the country's state-run Anadolu news agency reports.

 A police officer and a courthouse staff member both died in the attack and five others were wounded, the agency said.